 - After removing the tick, thoroughly disinfect the bite site and wash your hands with soap and water.

-It’s important to know the symptoms of Lyme disease so you can seek early treatment when necessary.
-Symptoms include, but are not limited to:
+It’s important to know the symptoms of tick-borne disease so you can seek early treatment when necessary.
+Symptoms can include, but are not limited to: